-Cartoonists have acerbic pens. read some stories.
+Cartoonists have acerbic pens.
+They get to the core of an idea or action.
+Stories fill in the blanks that cartoonists leave out.
 In the New York Times, kindergarten teacher Rachel Miller in Georgetown, Massachusetts described teaching her class from home.

 Last week, I ran my first virtual small-group kindergarten class.
 We read a book, practiced our letters and sounds, and did some math; all this to the tune of a dying, chirping fire detector, the clanging of dishes being put away, a dog barking and radio silence from the child whose audio wasn’t working.
 One student would disappear and return carrying her cat, then lie down on the couch, while another wriggled and squirmed, clearly uncomfortable in his too-big chair.